Multiple fatalities after plane crashes on Gabriola Island off B.C. coast

-GABRIOLA ISLAND, B.C. — The BC Coroner’s Service and police have confirmed multiple fatalities in a plane crash off the east coast of Vancouver Island.
+GABRIOLA ISLAND, B.C. — Three investigators from the Transportation Safety Board are expected to arrive early this afternoon at the scene of a plane crash which officials say took several lives off the east coast of Vancouver Island.

-Coroner’s Service spokesman Andy Watson said a small plane crashed on the northwest corner of Gabriola Island around 6:30 p.m. on Tuesday.
+The BC Coroners Service and the RCMP confirm there were multiple fatalities when the small plane went down around 6:30 p.m. on Tuesday on the northwest corner of Gabriola Island.

-“The BC Coroners Service has also been notified of multiple fatalities and is in the preliminary stages of its fact-finding investigation to determine who died, and how, where, when and by what means the deceased came to their sudden, unexpected deaths,” he said in a statement.

 Few details were immediately available about the size or type of the plane or the number of passengers.